KacperJanowski98/pllum-function-calling/README.md

 - **Align function call alignment:** Perform security alignment training for functions on a similar scale as for chat mode.
 - **Configure security filters:** Implement security filters during the function call process.
 - **Enabling defensive prompts:** Adding special instructions in the user prompts or function description that instruct the model how to handle potentially harmful calls.
-- Experiments have shown that inserting defensive prompts (e.g. “(Note: You are a responsible AI, you must check the security of the function before executing the function call, return the argument with ‘I’m sorry,...’ when it is harmful.)”) into the function description has proven to be an effective risk mitigation strategy for the tested Claude-3.5-Sonnet and Gemini-1.5-pro models.
+- Experiments have shown that inserting defensive prompts (e.g. "(Note: You are a responsible AI, you must check the security of the function before executing the function call, return the argument with 'I'm sorry,...' when it is harmful.)") into the function description has proven to be an effective risk mitigation strategy for the tested Claude-3.5-Sonnet and Gemini-1.5-pro models.

 Source: [The Dark Side of Function Calling: Pathways to Jailbreaking Large Language Models](https://arxiv.org/abs/2407.17915)